-You will achieve approximately 65PSI if you run the pump on high, and this is plenty of pressure to properly apply sealing liquid assuming you keep your hose length to 50'.
+You will achieve approximately 25-40PSI if you run the pump on high, and this is plenty of pressure to properly apply sealing liquid assuming you keep your hose length to 50'.
 Your pump pressure will drop as you add the hose and your pump will run hotter than normal as well.
-They get so hot, the plastic housing can actually melt.

-The smaller sealing machines and portable sealing systems are perfect for those on a budget or those planing to use the system through out the course of a year like a home owner, small business, property maintenance professional or airport.
+The smaller sealing machines and portable sealing systems are perfect for those on a budget or those planning to use the system through out the course of a year like a home owner, small business, property maintenance professional, or airport.
 If you plan on going into sealcoating full time, we recommend the larger sealcoating systems we offer.

 Depending on the manufacturer, you can purchase an asphalt sealing system using between two paddles up to four paddles.
-Some of the systems use rubber wipers on the edge of the paddles as well, helping to clean the inside of the tank while some manufacturers use a "Rake Paddle" to claw and rake the sand, breaking up the sealer clumps.
-Our PolySkid-Pro utilizes the "Rake System"
+Some of the systems use rubber wipers on the edge of the paddles as well, helping to clean the inside of the tank while some manufacturers use a rake paddle to claw and rake the sand, breaking up the sealer clumps.
+Our PolySkid-Pro series utilize the rake system.